HackBulgaria/Algo-1/week1/README.md

 # Week 1

+> In algorithms, as in life, persistence usually pays off.
+>
+> Steven S. Skiena, The Algorithm Design Manual

 This week we'll focus on some fundamental topics.
 [Complexity analysis](materials/complexity_analysis.md) will help us compare two algorithms with respect to their performance as the input grows.